ljuben-martinoski/ljuben-martinoski/README.md

 I love solving problems, applying logic, and building cool things with code.

-I'm currently finishing my retraining as a **Junior Software Developer** — with a focus on backend development using Python, Django, and FastAPI.
+I'm currently finishing my retraining as a **Junior Software Developer** — with a focus on backend development using Python, Django, Flas, RestAPI and FastAPI.
 Every project I build is a chance to turn a real problem into a clean, working solution.

 ---